IMPORTANT NOTICES

 Public Assistance Programs: To apply for, renew or update cash, food, medical or child care assistance, call 1-844-640-6446 or click to apply at www.benefits.ohio.gov.
 You can drop off documents in the drop box located at the main entrance on Fourth Street.
 (Please do not leave cash or checks in this box).

 Child Support Enforcement: Customers may request services by calling the agency or visiting our website (forms available).
 Customers may also access the Ohio Child Support Customer Service Portal Web Portal to view and print payment information, and message a caseworker.
 You can make child support payments by credit/debit card at https://oh.smartchildsupport.com or by calling 1-888-965-2676.
 You can also send payments to Ohio CSPC, P.O.
-Box 182372, Columbus, OH 43218-2372, please make sure to include Case Name, Social Security Number, Case and Order Number.
+Box 182372, Columbus, OH 43218-2372, and please make sure to include Case Name, Social Security Number, Case and Order Number.

-To report child abuse or neglect, call 419-282-5001 or the Ashland County Sheriff's Department.
+To report child abuse or neglect, call 419-282-5001 or call 911 for emergencies.

 Workforce and OhioMeansJobs Services: The OMJ resource room is open to the public.
 No appointment necessary.
 Call us to learn about our employment assistance services, 419-282-5000.
 See the LOCAL JOBS button on our main page.
 If you have internet access, search for jobs at www.ohiomeansjobs.com .